dhellmann/pymotw-3/source/socket/multicast.rst

 infrastructure ensures that the packets are delivered to all recipients.

-Multicast messages are always sent using UDP, since TCP requires an end-to-end communication channel.
+Multicast messages are always sent using UDP, since TCP assumes a pair of communicating systems.
 The addresses for multicast, called *multicast groups*, are a subset of regular IPv4 address range (224.0.0.0 through 230.255.255.255) reserved for multicast traffic.
 These addresses are treated specially by network routers and switches,